Hdoc1509/hrc/react-toggle-theme/README.md

 `theme-button--full-rounded`

-Styles the button with rounded corners when `fullRounded=true`
+Styles the button as a circle when `fullRounded=true`

 ## CSS custom properties